IES-platform/r4r_gender/wgnd/README.md

 This version is basically the version 1.0 adapted for Github sharing and tools to be build upon.

 ## WGND 1.0

+Read more about these files here: https://www.wipo.int/publications/en/details.jsp?id=4125&plang=EN (see annex)

 Access the data on any of these links:
  - [ies-r4r-public](https://ies-r4r-public.s3.eu-central-1.amazonaws.com/wgnd/wgnd_1_0.zip)